SoftwareHeritage/swh-lister/swh/lister/maven/README.md

 ## About the Maven ecosystem

 Maven repositories are a loose, decentralised network of HTTP servers with a well-defined hosted structure.
-They are used according to the Maven dependency resolver[i](#sdendnote1sym), an inheritance-based mechanism used to identify and locate artefacts required in Maven builds.
+They are used according to the [Maven dependency resolver](https://maven.apache.org/resolver/index.html), an inheritance-based mechanism used to identify and locate artefacts required in Maven builds.

 There is no uniform, standardised way to list the contents of maven repositories, since consumers are supposed to know what artefacts they need.
-Instead, Maven repository owners usually setup a Maven Indexer[ii](#sdendnote2sym) to enablesource code identification and listing in IDEs – for this reason, source jars usually don’t have build files and information, only providing pure sources.
+Instead, Maven repository owners usually setup a [Maven Indexer](https://maven.apache.org/maven-indexer/) to enablesource code identification and listing in IDEs – for this reason, source jars usually don’t have build files and information, only providing pure sources.

 Maven Indexer is not a mandatory part of the maven repository stack, but it is the *de facto* standard for maven repositories indexing and querying.
 All major Maven repositories we have seen so far use it.
-Most artefacts are located in the main central repository: Maven Central[iii](#sdendnote3sym), hosted and run by Sonatype[iv](#sdendnote4sym).
-Other well-known repositories are listed on MVN Repository[v](#sdendnote5sym).
+Most artefacts are located in the main central repository: [Maven Central](https://search.maven.org/), hosted and run by [Sonatype](https://www.sonatype.com/).
+Other well-known repositories are listed on [MVN Repository](https://mvnrepository.com/repos).

 Maven repositories are mainly used for binary content (e.g. class jars), but the following sources of information are relevant to our goal in the maven repositories/ecosystem: